GlacioHack/geoutils/doc/source/quick_start.md

 **Our result:** a vector of high infrared absorption indexes at least 200 meters away from glaciers near Everest, which likely corresponds to **perennial snowfields**.

-For a **bonus** example on parsing satellite metadata and DEMs, continue below.

 Otherwise, for more **hands-on** examples, explore GeoUtils' gallery of examples!
 ```